locka99/cpp-to-rust-book/features_of_rust/collections.md

 * LinkedList - a linked list individually allocates memory for each element making it cheap to add or remove elements from anywhere in the list.
 However there is a lot more overhead to iterating the list by index and much more heap allocation.

 * Set - a collection that holds a unique set of items.
-Duplicates are not permitted.
+Inserting a duplicate item will not succeed.
 Some sets maintain the order of insertion.
+Sets are useful where you want to weed out duplicates from an input.

 * Map - a collection where each item is referenced by a unique key.
 Some maps can maintain the order of insertion.